 The football club can only dream of such crowds.
 But York City have a devoted following and a proud tradition at their Bootham Crescent home.
 These are tough times for supporters of the Minstermen, after the team was relegated twice and is now a non-league club.
 Fans hang on to cherished memories of giant-killing cup wins, such as the stunning 3-0 triumph over Manchester United at Old Trafford in 1995 when the City faithful were heard to sing at their opponents, ‘Are you Scarborough in disguise?’

 Rugby league rivals football for popularity in the city.
 York City Knights are a force to be reckoned with.
-Both York City and the Knights will move into a brand new sporting arena in Huntington to the north of the city centre in 2019.
+York City and the Knights moved into a brand new sporting arena in Huntington to the north of the city centre in 2019.

 Yorkshire men and women are keen golfers – just ask York’s own professional golfer Simon Dyson, who won the KLM Open in 2006, 2009 and 2011.
 And York boasts some fine courses.
-One of the best is Fulford, which hosted 23 consecutive European Tour events in the Seventies, Eighties and Nineties.
+One of the best is Fulford, which hosted 23 consecutive European Tour events in the 70s, 80s and 90s.
 The list of Fulford winners includes an array of Ryder Cup players and Major champions.

 One of golf’s most famous shots took place at Fulford Golf Club.
 When Bernhard Langer’s ball ended up in a tree during the Benson and Hedges Open in 1981, he simply climbed up and took his shot.
 The tree in question was the ash found by the green on the 17th hole.